JaeYungLee/MM_GCN/README.md

 - [Modulated GCN](https://github.com/ZhimingZo/Modulated-GCN)
 - [VideoPose3D](https://github.com/facebookresearch/VideoPose3D)

-e thank to the authors for releasing their codes.
+We thank to the authors for releasing their codes.
 Please also consider citing their works.